Survival of weak-field seekers inside a TOP trap: Time evolution of a weak field seeking state at a given parametric position inside TOP trap

 Now, we consider a case where $\omega_0$ is not much larger than $\omega$ and $\theta$ is not negligibly small.
-In that case the time evolution of weak field seeker state is absolutely non adiabatic.
-The survival probability $|\alpha(t)|^2$ shows an oscillatory pattern which is shown in Fig.(1 and 2), considering two different values of $\omega$ $(\omega= 0.5\omega_0, \omega = 1.5\omega_0)$ for different $\theta$.
-It is evident that the amplitude of oscillations decays with both $\theta $ and $\frac{\omega}{\omega0}$ and becomes constant (equals to unity) for $\omega0>>\omega$ or for $\theta = 0$, which eventually boils down to the adiabatic evolution of weak field seeker state.
+In that case the time evolution of weak field seeking state is absolutely non adiabatic.
+It is evident from above equations that the survival and transition probability vary with the position of the atom cloud inside the trap as $\theta$ and $\omega_0$ is a function of $x$, $y$ and $z$.
+The atom cloud moves inside the trap by executing oscillations along all the coordinate axes.
+Therefore, it is customary to show the nature of survival probability at different parametric position of the atom characterised by different value of $\theta$ and $\omega_0$.
+The survival probability $|\alpha(t)|^2$ shows an oscillatory pattern which is shown in Fig.\ref{fig:one} and Fig.\ref{fig:two}, considering two different values of $\omega$ $(\omega= 0.5\omega_0, \omega = 1.5\omega_0)$ for different $\theta$.
+It is evident that the amplitude of oscillations decays with both $\theta $ and $\frac{\omega}{\omega0}$ and becomes constant (equals to unity) for $\omega_0>>\omega$ or for $\theta = 0$, which eventually boils down to the adiabatic evolution of weak field seeking state.